 Cushing crude oil stocks

-In the next part of this series, we’ll discuss the crude oil rig count.
+In the next part of the series, we’ll discuss the US crude oil rigs in October.